cameronsamuels/polygen/README.md

 //Create the shape by calling this function - replace 5 with the number of sides PolyGen.create(5);
 ```

+If you want to clear the canvas, you can easily do that using `PolyGen.clear()`

 *Be aware of the **[license](LICENSE)** for PolyGEN*